susiexsun/capstone_project/README.md

 ![Sample Output](http://s14.postimg.org/uxr1iyhhd/Sample_output.jpg)

 As you can see, his recommendations were closely associated to Data Science.
 He is only following 1 of the 3 recommendations, Samim.

+From some preliminary user testing, 83% of people found Who To Follow to be preferable to Triadic Closure.
+100% of people found it to be better than random.